Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.backendBuckets.list({ project: "project",  });

 /*
+Retrieves a list of all usable backend buckets in the specified project.
+*/
+await gapi.client.compute.backendBuckets.listUsable({ project: "project",  });

+/*
 Updates the specified BackendBucket resource with the data included in the request.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.backendBuckets.patch({ backendBucket: "backendBucket", project: "project",  });